hy-sksem/chatgpt-for-slack/README.md

-# Deno Hello World Slack App
+# chatGPT fot slack-app

-This sample app demonstrates how to use a function, workflow, and trigger to send a greeting to channel.
+This app is a slack app that uses the [chatGPT](https://openai.com/blog/chatgpt)

 **Guide Outline**: